 Sunflowers 2026

-We have until noon on 29 April to donate… see our campaign page and donate here: https://donate.biggive.org/campaign/a05WS00000CaLF8YAN
+We had until noon on 29 April to donate

-With our financial support, they can help communities build their capabilities and capacity to combat climate change, tackle litter, restore nature and improve the places they love.
+With our financial support, they help communities build their capabilities and capacity to combat climate change, tackle litter, restore nature and improve the places they love.

 The sunflower is regarded in many cultures as a strong and positive symbol, a blessing